Hellowlol/bw_plex/README.md

 binge watching for plex

 ## Features
-- download theme songs
+- download theme songs.
-- identify outro start and end scanning the video for credits text
+- identify outro start and end scanning the video for credits text.
-- identify intro start and end using themes song or blackframes and audio silence
+- identify intro start and end using themes song or blackframes and audio silence.
-- identify if the video has a recap using subtile and audio
+- identify if the video has a recap using subtitles and audio.
-- process on playback start
+- process on playback start.
-- process on recently added
+- process on recently added.
-- control the client to skip intro/outro
+- control the client to skip intro/outro.
+- start next episode when the credits start.

 ## Install
 You should install this from github as this project isnt stable.